Dave Karger: 2018–present: Turner Classic Movies

 In 2024, Karger published his first book 50 Oscar Nights.
-In an interview with The Desert Sun, he explained, "I came up with this concept of '50 Oscar Nights' because I thought it would be a different type of Academy Awards book, and also because I thought it would be fun to do."
+In an interview with The Desert Sun, he explained, "I came up with this concept of 50 Oscar Nights because I thought it would be a different type of Academy Awards book, and also because I thought it would be fun to do."
 For the book, he interviewed 50 past Academy Award winners from the past 60 years, detailing how they prepared, how they were feeling throughout the ceremony and what they did to celebrate their wins.

+In 2026, Karger published his second book 50 Movie Nights, featuring interviews with celebrities about favorite films.
+On September 18, Karger promoted his book at the Academy Museum of Motion Pictures in conversation with Jason Bateman before a screening of The King of Comedy (1983).

 Personal life

 In 1997, Karger came out as openly gay; in 2014, he was named as one of Out magazine's "Out100".
 His partner is Terry Clark.
 He has multiple residences in Palm Springs, California; Los Angeles and New York.